n8n-io/n8n-nodes-starter/README.md

 To make your custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).

+If you would like your node to be available on n8n cloud you can also [submit your node for verification](https://docs.n8n.io/integrations/creating-nodes/deploy/submit-community-nodes/).

 ## Prerequisites

 You need the following installed on your development machine:

 * [git](https://git-scm.com/downloads)
-* Node.js and pnpm.
+* Node.js and npm.
 Minimum version Node 20.
 You can find instructions on how to install both using nvm (Node Version Manager) for Linux, Mac, and WSL [here](https://github.com/nvm-sh/nvm).
 For Windows users, refer to Microsoft's guide to [Install NodeJS on Windows](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).
 * Install n8n with:
   ```
   npm install n8n -g